MDI Student Shares How the Program is Fast-Tracking Her Career | Technological Leadership Institute

 What about MDI attracted you?

-I selected the MDI program because I knew it would give me the oversight that I needed without having to go back to school for multiple years.
+I selected the MDI program because I knew it would give me the insight that I needed without having to go back to school for multiple years.
 The program is condensed, helping me excel in my career in a short period of time like I’ve been planning.

 How has MDI helped you so far and what do you anticipate will be the result by the time you graduate in August 2019?